 But let’s assume that the there’s no working E-Cat device.
 Then either Rossi is fooling himself, and there’s nothing that makes me believe this now, or it’s a fraud, which hardly makes any sense at this point.

 We already know that Rossi lies and that if the Doral plant worked, it was not working at anything like the level claimed.
-If it were a weak technology, but working, IH would have held onto fiercely.
+If it were a weak technology, but working, IH would have held onto it fiercely.
 They could afford it.
-(Prepping for the trial, Rossi claimed that IH wasn’t paying because they didn’t have the money to pay, but, in fact, IH had lined up $200 million, plenty to pay Rossi and have money for development, but … they were not about to spend that when the frikkin’ reactors didn’t work!
+(Prepping for the trial, Rossi claimed that IH wasn’t paying because they didn’t have the money to pay, but, in fact, IH had lined up $200 million ($150 million beyond what was already invested in other technology), plenty to pay Rossi and have money for development, but … they were not about to spend that when the frikkin’ reactors didn’t work!

 It wasn’t even a weak technology.
 Before they made the deal with Rossi, they knew Rossi had a checkered past, but they decided they needed to find out.
 So they found out.
 It didn’t work.

 It also “hardly made any sense” that a fraud would sue their defrauded customer.
 But he did.
-Basically, Lewan appears to have no idea how Rossi might actually think and operate, based on the experience of those who worked closely with him for years.
+Basically, Lewan appears to have no idea how Rossi might actually think and operate, he has ignored the experience of those who worked closely with him for years.